 That Eliot is a 1/3rd beneficiary of the 2008 Simon Trust.

-That Eliot, if the alleged 2012 documents do not survive and fail to amend the 2008 Simon Trust, which there is already evidence of fraud, improper construction and proven improper notarizations in the 2012 documents that indicate that they are doomed to fail, Eliot is a 1/3rd beneficiary of the Simon Trust.
+That Eliot, if the alleged 2012 documents do not survive and the 2008 Simon Trust, which there is already evidence of fraud, improper construction and proven improper notarizations in the 2012 documents that indicate that they were procured through fraud and thus void and are doomed to fail, Eliot is a 1/3rd beneficiary of the Simon Trust.

-That in a May 2012 meeting Eliot was asked by Simon if he would be willing to give up his 1/3rd interests in the Estates and Trusts of Simon and Shirley and transfer it to Simon’s 10 grandchildren if Simon decided he could and would do this to end disputes with Theodore and Pamela.
+That in a May 2012 meeting Eliot was asked by Simon if he would be willing to give up his interests in Simon’sEstate and Trusts and transfer it to Simon’s 10 grandchildren if Simon decided he could and would do this to end disputes with Theodore and Pamela.
+CHECK this Eliot Shirleys wealth was never mentioned on the call.

-That in that May 2012 meeting Eliot stated he would do whatever Simon wanted and that he would in no way do anything until seeing what interests he was giving up and transferring before doing so and what the tax and other consequences would be.
+That in that May 2012 meeting Eliot stated he would do whatever Simon wanted.
+Eliot requests documents and would in no way do anything until seeing what interests he was giving up and transferring before doing so and what the terms, tax and other consequences would be.

 That Eliot to date, despite repeated requests of the former and current alleged fiduciaries for accountings of his interests, has never received the accounting of his interests asked for in the May 2012 meeting and in multiple written requests since that time.

-That Simon did not have the right to change the beneficiary class of the Shirley Trust as it was closed when she died and it became irrevocable with Eliot, Jill and Lisa beneficiaries only.
+That Simon did not have the right to change the beneficiary class of the Shirley Trust as the Trust became irrevocable with Eliot, Jill and Lisa beneficiaries only.

-That Theodore and Pamela in the Shirley and Simon trust documents done in 2008 for them had wholly disinherited Theodore and Pamela and considered them deceased for all purposes of the trusts and distributions made thereunder.
+Shirley and Simon’s wishes and intents were drafted in 2008 trust documents for them with clear desires to wholly disinherited Theodore and Pamela and considered them deceased for all purposes of the trusts and distributions made thereunder.

+In ShirleyTrust Theodore, Pamela and their lineal descentants are referred to having been adequately provided for during her lifetime.

-That Theodore and Pamela in the May 2012 meeting with Simon agreed that if Simon were to decide to try and do what he was considering in having Eliot, Jill and Lisa give up their interests and transfer them to the 10 grandchildren, they would cease their harassment and extortion of him to make changes to he and Shirley’s trusts and allow him to see his grandchildren from them again.
-That this was all Theodore and Pamela were asked to give up as they had nothing at that point in either Simon or Shirley’s trusts as they were disinherited.
+That Theodore and Pamela in the May 2012 meeting with Simon agreed that if Simon were to change his will they would cease their disputes, harassment and extortion of Simon . and allow him to see his grandchildren again.
+That this was all Theodore and Pamela were asked to give up as they had nothing at that point in either Simon or Shirley’s trusts as they were wholly disinherited.

-That the disputes between Theodore and Pamela with Simon did not cease until the day he died and in fact became worse after that meeting as Simon had never done anything to make any changes, nor asked Eliot again to consider giving up his interests to benefit Theodore and Pamela’s family and cease the elder abuse Simon was claiming.
+That the disputes between Theodore and Pamela with Simon did not cease until the day he died and in fact became worse after that meeting as Simon never expressed any desire to make any changes or do anything to make any changes, nor asked Eliot again to consider giving up his interests to benefit Theodore and Pamela’s family and cease the elder abuse Simon was claiming.

-That the May 2012 meeting was called for by Simon to end disputes with his four other children, other than Eliot whom he had no disputes with and was only called in to agree that if Simon wanted Eliot to transfer his inheritance after reviewing his interests that had been suppressed and denied by the former fiduciaries after Shirley’s death for almost two years, he would consider doing so as Simon was aware he could not take away Eliot’s interests or change Eliot’s interests or change Shirley’s irrevocable trust beneficiaries even if he wanted to.
+That the May 2012 meeting was called for by Simon to end disputes with his four other children, other than Eliot whom he had no disputes with.
+THIS NEEDS HELP BELOW OR OUT and was only called in to agree that if Simon wanted Eliot to transfer his inheritance after reviewing his interests that had been suppressed and denied by the former fiduciaries after Shirley’s death for almost two years, he would consider doing so as Simon was aware he could not take away Eliot’s interests or change Eliot’s interests or change Shirley’s irrevocable trust beneficiaries even if he wanted to.